Python Continue Statement

-Using loops in Python automates and repeats the tasks in an efficient manner.
+Loops in Python automates and repeats the tasks in an efficient manner.
 But sometimes, there may arise a condition where you want to exit the loop completely, skip an iteration or ignore that condition.
 These can be done by loop control statements.
-Loop control statements change execution from its normal sequence.
-When execution leaves a scope, all automatic objects that were created in that scope are destroyed.
-Python supports the following control statements.
+Continue is a type of loop control statement that can alter the flow of the loop.

 Below is the implementation of the above idea:

 1 2 3 4 5 7 8 9 10

 Given a number n, print triangular pattern.
 We are allowed to use only one loop.

 Input: 7 Output: * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 Attention geek!
 Strengthen your foundations with the Python Programming Foundation Course and learn the basics.

 To begin with, your interview preparations Enhance your Data Structures concepts with the Python DS Course.
 And to begin with your Machine Learning Journey, join the Machine Learning – Basic Level Course